HericMendez/react-portfolio-main-page/README.md

 - Fix components overlapping each other in desktop version
 - Fix gmail and whatsapp links in the sidebar

-Ideas of features:
+New features added:
+- Theme toggler (light/dark)
 - Multilanguage toggler
-- Auto theme toggler (based on day/night time)

-New feature added:
-- Theme toggler (light/dark)